brown131/amaze/README.md

 # AMAZE!

-This is a simple maze generation program using a depth-first search algorithm.
+This is a simple maze generation program that I used to play with maze generation algotithms.
 The name of this project is an homage to an old BASIC program I came across that got me interested in writing maze generating program.

-This particular implementation was done as a study in using [ClojureScript](https://clojurescript.org/) and in particular clojure.core.logic, which is a Clojure/ClojureScript implementation of the [miniKanren](http://minikanren.org/) logic programming DSL originally written in Scheme.
+There are two branches on this project.
+The first branch "core-logic" was done as a study in using [ClojureScript](https://clojurescript.org/) and in particular clojure.core.logic, which is a Clojure/ClojureScript implementation of the [miniKanren](http://minikanren.org/) logic programming DSL originally written in Scheme.

+For the second branch "algorithms" I implemented a few different maze generaton algorithms.

 ## How to use